About the Expert

 Philip H. Gordon is the Mary and David Boies senior fellow in U.S. foreign policy at the Council on Foreign Relations.
 He was special assistant to the president and White House coordinator for the Middle East, North Africa, and the Gulf Region from 2013 to 2015.
 As the most senior White House official focused on the greater Middle East, he worked closely with the president, secretary of state, and national security advisor on issues including the Iranian nuclear program, Middle East peace negotiations, the conflict in Syria, security in Iraq, U.S. relations with the gulf states, the democratic transitions in North Africa, and bilateral relations with Israel, Jordan, Egypt, Morocco, Tunisia, and Lebanon.
 He chaired numerous interagency processes, regularly engaged foreign leaders, and directed a staff of some twenty directors and other national security specialists.
 Gordon is a senior advisor to the Albright Stonebridge Group (in the Europe and Middle East Practices).

-Prior to joining the National Security Council staff, Gordon served as assistant secretary of state for European and Eurasian affairs under Secretary of State Hillary Clinton from May 2009 to March 2013.
+From 2009 to 2013, Gordon served as assistant secretary of state for European and Eurasian affairs.
 As head of the department’s largest bureau, he managed a Washington, DC-based staff of nearly four hundred, an overseas staff of more than seven thousand, and oversaw a budget of over $1 billion.
 Gordon was responsible for fifty countries in Europe and Eurasia as well as for the North Atlantic Treaty Organization (NATO), the European Union (EU), and the Organization for Security and Cooperation in Europe (OSCE).
-Working closely with Secretary of State Clinton, his priorities for the region included cooperation with Europe on global issues; promoting U.S. commercial and business interests; extending stability, prosperity and democracy to eastern Europe, the Balkans, and the Caucasus; and developing bilateral cooperation with Russia and with Turkey.
+Working closely with Secretary of State Hillary Clinton, his priorities for the region included cooperation with Europe on global issues; promoting U.S. commercial and business interests; extending stability, prosperity and democracy to eastern Europe, the Balkans, and the Caucasus; and developing bilateral cooperation with Russia and with Turkey.

-From 2000 to 2008, Gordon served as a senior fellow at the Brookings Institution in Washington, DC.
+From 2000 to 2008 Gordon was a senior fellow at the Brookings Institution in Washington, DC.
 In 2004 he became the founding director of the Center on the United States and Europe, which undertook research and ran programs focused on expanding global cooperation between the United States and its transatlantic partners.
 In 2006, Gordon became senior fellow in U.S. foreign policy at Brookings and focused his research on U.S. foreign policy, particularly toward Europe and the greater Middle East.

 Gordon received his PhD in international relations and international economics from Johns Hopkins University’s School of Advanced International Studies in 1991; he also has an MA from SAIS (1987) and a BA from Ohio University (1984).
-Gordon is the author of a number of books and monographs on international relations and foreign policy and has published numerous articles in journals and magazines such as Foreign Affairs, National Interest, New Republic, American Interest, Survival, International Security, Washington Quarterly, Time, and Newsweek.
+Gordon is the author of a number of books and monographs on international relations and foreign policy and has published numerous articles in journals and magazines such as Foreign Affairs, National Interest, American Interest, Survival, and International Security.
 He has been a regular contributor of opinion pieces to newspapers including the New York Times, Washington Post, Financial Times, Wall Street Journal, Politico, Los Angeles Times, Boston Globe, and Le Monde.
-Gordon is proficient in French, Italian, and German, and reads Spanish.
+Gordon is proficient in French, Italian, and German, and has also studied Spanish, Arabic, and Hebrew.

 Albright Stonebridge Group, senior adviser